smithy-security/docs/docs/reference/components/jira.md

 ### Open-Source

-1. Add the Jira Helm package to the pipeline settings:
+1. Add the Helm package to the pipeline settings:

 ```
 ---